jimmyturnip/20211004-water-of-the-ages-5e/adventure-crafter/ac1-prequel.md

 	| say water, as it's more fitting for the setting.
 	| Who is the person?
 [Strong, Military].
 Of course, it's one of Turlust's former comrades-in-arms.
 	| What's their name?
 Araldor
+	| What's the name of the merchant house?
+Nathram

 ---